 In 1856, they sold their land and moved to Carthage, Missouri, where they built an inn, a tavern, livery stable, and blacksmith shop—their businesses taking up almost an entire city block.
 John Shirley had become a respected member of the burgeoning county seat of Carthage.

 At first, Myra Belle lived the life of a spoiled, rich girl, attending the Carthage Female Academy, where in addition to the basics, she was taught music and classical languages.
 She was a bright student, with polite manners, and a talent for playing the piano.
-However, she also liked to flaunt her status a “rich girl” and liked having an audience.
+However, she also liked to flaunt her status as a “rich girl” and liked having an audience.
 She also loved the outdoors, where she spent many a day roaming the countryside with her older brother Bud, who taught her how to ride a horse and handle a gun.